Danada Equestrian Center Programs

 • Ages: 10–18 years old

-• Schedule: Office hours are Monday–Friday 8 a.m.–4:30 p.m.; the barn is open Monday–Friday 8 a.m.–8 p.m. and Saturdays and Sundays 8 a.m.–6 p.m.; Four-Pack Individual Lessons meet once a week for four consecutive weeks; individual lessons are 30 minutes; guided trail rides are a four-week experience with hour-and-a-half rides; wagon rides are 30 minutes; private group guided barn tours are one hour; No Rush Brush Grooming is 45 minutes of one-on-one grooming plus 15 minutes of lectures or ground work; the Five-Part Ownership Lecture Series has five sessions, each with a 60-minute lecture and 60 minutes of hands-on applications; summer camps run for a week.
+• Schedule: Office hours are Monday–Friday 8 a.m.–4:30 p.m.; the barn is open Monday–Friday 8 a.m.–8 p.m. and Saturdays and Sundays 8 a.m.–6 p.m.; four-pack individual lessons meet once a week for four consecutive weeks; guided trail rides are a four-week experience with hour-and-a-half rides; wagon rides are 30 minutes; private group guided barn tours are one hour; the Five-Part Ownership Lecture Series has five sessions, each with a 60-minute lecture followed by 60 minutes of hands-on applications; No Rush Brush Grooming is 45 minutes of one-on-one grooming followed by 15 minutes of lectures or ground work; weeklong summer camps run for one week.

-• Price: Horsemanship I is $320 per DuPage resident and $380 per nonresident; Horsemanship II is $264 per DuPage resident and $336 per nonresident; Horsemanship III is $176 per DuPage resident and $224 per nonresident; Horsemanship IV is $176 per DuPage resident and $224 per nonresident; an Individual Lesson is $44 per DuPage resident and $56 per nonresident; Four-Pack Individual Lessons are $176 per DuPage resident and $224 per nonresident; the Trail Obstacle Class is $224 per DuPage resident and $256 per nonresident; the Guided Trail Ride is $352 per DuPage resident and $428 per nonresident; the Five-Part Ownership Lecture Series is $50 per person for the series.
+• Price: Horsemanship I is $320 per DuPage resident and $380 per nonresident; Horsemanship II is $264 per DuPage resident and $336 per nonresident; Horsemanship III is $176 per DuPage resident and $224 per nonresident; Horsemanship IV is $176 per DuPage resident and $224 per nonresident; an individual lesson is $44 per DuPage resident and $56 per nonresident; four-pack individual lessons are $176 per DuPage resident and $224 per nonresident; the Trail Obstacle Class is $224 per DuPage resident and $256 per nonresident; the Guided Trail Ride is $352 per DuPage resident and $428 per nonresident; the Five-Part Ownership Lecture Series is $50 per person for the series.

-Last updated February 5, 2026.
+Last updated May 27, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.